LarvixON-ZPI/larvixon-documentation/src/content/docs/project/overview.md

 ## Innovation

-The LarvixON AI system introduces an innovative approach by:
+The LarvixON system introduces an innovative approach by:

 1. Combining biology and AI – using model organisms together with advanced algorithms
 2. Fast diagnostics – results within 20 minutes